 2/ Keeping Themselves Entertained

-Tortoises will climb to entertain themselves, as they have a natural instinct to explore and forage.
+Tortoises will climb to entertain themselves because they instinctually explore and forage.
 It’ll feel unnatural to walk from one flat corner of an enclosure to another.

 Tortoises will create fun by climbing the enclosure walls or scaling atop rocks if climbing toys aren’t provided.
 Certain species, such as Russian tortoises, are prolific climbers.